I tried running and comparing time series foundation models on DGX Spark

 | Availability | HF / GitHub | HF / JAX version available | DGX Cloud NIM only |

-Both Chronos-2 and TimesFM 2.5 are Apache 2.0 and can run locally, while NV-Tesseract is in the evaluation license stage and can only be accessed via DGX Cloud NIM — a clear difference in availability.
-The general release date has not been announced as of now.
+While both Chronos-2 and TimesFM 2.5 are available under Apache 2.0 and can run locally, NV-Tesseract is in the evaluation license stage and can only be accessed via DGX Cloud NIM — a notable difference in availability.
+The general release timeline has not been announced as of now.
 (As of May 2026)

 Both models are fully operable via Python library calls.
-Since dependency versions conflict, I set up separate uv venv environments for each.
+Since dependency versions conflict, separate uv venvs were created for each.

 | Item | Value |